tejassridharlive/tejassridharlive/README.md

-- 👋 Hi, I’m @tejassridharlive and I am a grad student in data science at the University of Utah
+- 👋 Hi, I’m @tejassridharlive and I am a data scientist
 - 👀 I’m interested in machine learning projects
-- 🌱 I’m currently learning analytics and machine learning
 - 💞️ I’m looking to collaborate on MLOps and projects that need ML in the backend
-- 📫 How to reach me email me at tejassridhar.acad@gmail.com
+- 📫 Email me at tejassridhar.acad@gmail.com

 <!---
 tejassridharlive/tejassridharlive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.